Laggg/ml-bots-surviv.io/README.md

 ![Image of Yaktocat](jupyter_demo/for_preview.png)

-Now it trained only in locomotion on letsplays of real players.
+This bot tries to solve only **the locomotion problem** by training on human letsplays.

 Main features:
 - our bot gets closer to the boxes with loot